Gabapps/Tank-Survival/README.md

 The game is based on a modulable game engine that contains different modules :
 - 3D renderer (OpenGL) : Render UV-mapped textured models in the camera-relative 3D world.
 The renderer uses VBO indexing if the GPU support it.
 The engine can import .obj models and .bmp textures and is provided with a configurable light shader.
 - Physics : The physic module can compute collisions between two rectangles in the same plane.
-- Script : The script module allow to easily write the gameplay i.e. the conduct of the different displayed meshes.
+- Script : The script module allows to write the gameplay easily i.e. the conduct of the different displayed meshes.
 - Audio (OpenAL) : With the audio module, .ogg audio files can be played.
 The module uses a queue-buffered reading to reduce RAM usage.

 You can do whatever you want with that project.